 Access Control As a Feature

 There are some other trends that will shape the future of access control.
-The industry will also have to face the fact that access control and lock companies are becoming an important feature for smart building or apartment software companies and not the other way around—speaking of access control as a feature.
+The industry will also have to face the fact that access control and lock companies are becoming an essential feature for smart building or apartment software companies and not the other way around—speaking of access control as a feature.
 We believe that “Access as a feature” will be a market driver in the future.
 End users are looking for more value beyond just safety.
 Access control value increases when it is integrated into other systems like visitor management or tenant experience apps.
 It will be an Access Control as a Feature (ACaaF) of a much larger value proposition.

 “We will see access control more as a feature than a stand-alone industry”, says Lee Odess, founder of Inside Access Control, in an interview.